This page has been machine-translated from the original page.

 Using Script Files

-# Execute script defined in file
+# Run the script defined in the file

 $<C:\windbgcmd.txt